luqmanzaceria/group-video-chat/README.md

 Open `localhost:3001` in your browser and you will find the app running!

 ## Hosting app publicly
+- Download ngrok
+- Place `ngrok.exe` in chosen directory
 - `npm start` and note the port your dev build is running on
-- `cd server` and start with `npm start`
+- `cd server` and start server with `npm start`
-- Download ngrok
-- Place ngrok.exe in chosen directory
-- Navigate to that directory and run `./ngrok http <port of dev build>`
+- Navigate to the directory that contains `ngrok.exe` and run `./ngrok http <port of dev build>`
 - Share the generated ngrok forwarding link with friends to video chat!